Computing in Year 5- We are bloggers: Sharing experiences and opinions (Autumn Term 1)

 During Autumn 1, Year 5 have been learning about blogging.
 They began their unit of work by visiting a number of different blogging sites, before setting up their very own class blog.
 The children then independently added to their class blog both from at home and in school using a range of different media types such as photos, videos etc. They also enjoyed commenting on their class mates posts.

-Unit 1.1: We are Treasure Hunters- Using Programmable Toys
+Computing in Year 1- We are Treasure Hunters: Using Programmable Toys (Autumn Term 1)

 During Autumn 1, Year 1 have been exploring algorithms and developing their understanding of how a programmable toy works.
 They began by using the ‘Beebot app’ learning the basic instructions of forwards, backwards, left and right, then once they were confident with this, they moved on to writing their own algorithms based on a simple floor map with a partner.
 They ended the unit by tested these algorithms.
 The children did really well with this and most of them were even able to debug and fix their algorithms if they needed to.
 Well done everyone!